kostasx/ThickBox-v2/README.md

 # Changes
 * Development in `'use strict'` environment;
-* Wrapping library in an IFFE
+* Wrapping library in an IIFE
 * Updating `tb_parseQuery` function (Bugs: )
 * Using $ alias for jQuery
 * Enclosing leaked global variables into function scope